-(2) Upfront selling commissions and dealer manager fees for sales of Class T shares and Class S shares may be reduced or waived in connection with volume discounts.
-See "Plan of Distribution-Underwriting Terms-Front-End Selling Commissions and Discounts (Class T shares and Class S shares)" and "-Dealer Manager Fees (Class T shares)."
+(2) Upfront selling commissions and dealer manager fees for sales of Class T shares and Class S shares may be reduced or waived in connection with volume

+Dealer Manager Fees (Class T shares)."
 If all shares sold in this offering are Class S shares, our total upfront selling commissions would be approximately \$70 million if we raise the maximum offering, assuming that the maximum upfront selling commission is paid for each share sold in our primary offering and no shares are issued pursuant to our distribution reinvestment plan.